 This means you shouldn't be in the market all the time.
 In fact, most of the time you should not be in the market, but you should be observed as a ‘bystander', waiting for those ‘easy prey' trades to form.
 Then, when they do, you have plenty of money in your account to take advantage of them since you didn't waste it all on poor trade setups.

-10. Do not break the commandments
+10th commandment: Do not break the commandments

 That’s why they are commandments.
 Deviation from them will get away with you once or twice.
 But, sooner or later the error will accumulate, will gain a critical mass, and then the trouble is inevitable.
 If at least one of these rules seems difficult for you to fulfill, this is a reason to work on yourself.
-After all, these Commandments were not written from the ceiling, but are the product of a long journey, lessons learned through mistakes and loses.
+After all, these Commandments were not written from the ceiling, but are the product of a long journey, lessons learned through mistakes and losses.